opencui/opendu/README.md

 For now, the embedding model will be SentenceTransformer based.

 For generation, the main hypothesis is that functional calling does not need LLM with extreme large parameters.
-The model we based our fine-tuning on will be small models initially, so it is easy to deploy.
+The model we based our fine-tuning on will be small models mostly, so it is easy to deploy.
 But there is no reason that you can not use larger model.
 Since it is llama-index based, you should be able to use decoder model available via APIs.